opentok/opentok-android-sdk-samples/Custom-Video-Driver/README.md

 mPublisher.setRenderer(new InvertedColorsVideoRenderer(this));
 ```

-The `InvertedColorsVideoRenderer` class is defined in the `com.opentok.android.samples.custom_video_driver`
+The `InvertedColorsVideoRenderer` class is defined in the `com.opentok.android.samples.customvideodriver`
 package.
 This class extends the `BaseVideoRenderer` class, defined in the OpenTok Android SDK.
 The `InvertedColorsVideoRenderer` class includes a `MyRenderer` subclass that implements `GLSurfaceView.Renderer`.
 This class includes a `displayFrame()` method that renders a frame of video to an Android view.